 Supervised Community Residences - SCR are congregate care facilities (group homes) which house 8 to 24 residents 18 years of age or older.
 These Programs are considered transitional and rehabilitative in nature, as the resident's goal is to move to a less restrictive living environment within 24 months.
 Bedrooms are often shared but some programs have single bedrooms.
 Residents participate in the upkeep of the house which includes meal planning and preparation.
 Recreation activities are provided.
 Some group homes include an attached training apartment (TSI) for residents ready to test independent living skills.
 Staff is on site 24/7.
-SCR services are provided by The Buffalo Federation of Neighborhood Centers, DePaul Community Services, Southern Tier Environments for Living, Transitional Services, Inc., CMI and the Olmstead (SOCR)* and Pathways Residences (SOCR).*State Operated Community Residence (BPC)
+SCR services are provided by The Buffalo Federation of Neighborhood Centers, DePaul Community Services, Southern Tier Environments for Living, and Transitional Services, Inc.

 MICA Housing - MICA – are Group Home and Treatment Apartment Programs capable of providing specialized staffing and services for consumers who are diagnosed with an addictions disorder as well as a psychiatric disability.
-MICA Group Homes are operated by Transitional Services, Inc. and the Waterfront Residence (BPC).
-Transitional Services, Inc. also operates a 10 bed supervised apartment program for MICA.
+MICA Group Homes are operated by Transitional Services, Inc. Transitional Services, Inc. also operates a 10 bed supervised apartment program for MICA.
 Single bedrooms are available.

 Young Adult Housing - YAH is a group home and supported housing program providing specialized services for individuals 18 to 21 years of age who are transitioning from Residential Treatment Facilities or congregate living environments for adolescents.
 Services are similar to other group settings.
 There is staffing capacity to provide more intensive services for individuals participating in the supported housing component of the program.
 YAH services are provided by Transitional Services, Inc.